-Nipsey Hussle Shooting Suspect Named As 29-Year-Old Eric Holder By Los Angeles Police, Who Ask Public’s Help
+Nipsey Hussle Shooting Suspect Named As 29-Year-Old Eric Holder By Los Angeles Police, Who Ask Public For Help

 — LAPD HQ (@LAPDHQ) April 2, 2019

-According to a report by The Los Angeles Times, while police believe that the suspect may have ties to a Los Angeles street gang, the killing of Hussle — who has often spoken of his involvement earlier in life with the “Rollin’ 60s” Los Angeles game — to have resulted from a personal dispute rather than a gang feud.
+According to a report by The Los Angeles Times, while police believe that the suspect may have ties to a Los Angeles street gang, the killing of Hussle, who has often spoken of his involvement earlier in life with the “Rollin’ 60s” Los Angeles gang, possibly resulted from a personal dispute rather than a gang feud.

 A New York Daily News report also stated that police sources say the shooting was likely the result of some sort of personal association between Hussle and the shooter that had “gone wrong.”
 The shooting was not likely the result of a vendetta by a “rival gang,” the sources told the paper.

-Earlier on Monday, sources told The Times that they believed the gunman was someone known to Hussle, who had been involved in some sort of an argument with the Grammy-nominated rapper prior to the shooting.
+Earlier on Monday, sources told The L.A.
+Times that they believed the gunman was someone known to Hussle, who had been involved in some sort of an argument with the Grammy-nominated rapper prior to the shooting.

-But whether any of those characterizations fit the named suspect, Holder, remains unclear.
+But whether any of those characterizations fit Holder remains unclear.
 Police released no further information about Holder.
 But according to an unverified Twitter post by publicity and marketing firm OTR, Hussle had earlier “embarrassed” the suspect in a “roomful of people.”
 None of the details in the social media post have been independently confirmed, however.

 Police say they are seeking the public’s help in locating and apprehending Holder.